-Northwest from Córdoba city is the picturesque Punilla Valley, along which are threaded some of the oldest, most traditional holiday resorts in the country, such as La Falda and Capilla del Monte, sedate towns with genteel hotels.
-At the southern end of the valley, close to Córdoba city, are two nationally famous resorts: noisy, crowded Villa Carlos Paz and slightly quieter Cosquín, the latter known for its annual folk festival.
-By way of contrast, the far north of the province, particularly a stunningly unspoilt area roughly between Capilla del Monte and Santa Catalina, remains little visited: the dramatic rock formations at Ongamira and the lovingly restored hamlet of Ischilín are just two of the secret marvels hereabouts.
-Directly south of Córdoba, the Calamuchita Valley is famed for its two popular holiday spots, sedately Germanic Villa General Belgrano and much rowdier Santa Rosa de Calamuchita, from where alpine trails climb into the nearby Comechingones range.
+Northwest from Córdoba city is the picturesque Punilla Valley, along which are threaded some of the country’s most traditional holiday resorts, such as La Falda and Capilla del Monte.
+At the valley’s southern end, close to Córdoba city, are two nationally famous resorts: noisy, crowded Villa Carlos Paz and slightly quieter Cosquín.
+By contrast, the far north of the province, particularly a stunningly unspoilt area roughly between Capilla del Monte and Santa Catalina, remains little visited: the dramatic rock formations at Ongamira and the lovingly restored hamlet of Ischilín are just two of the highlights.
+South of Córdoba, the Calamuchita Valley is famed for its popular holiday spots, sedately Germanic Villa General Belgrano and rowdy Santa Rosa de Calamuchita.
 Alta Gracia, at the entrance to this increasingly urbanized valley, is home to an outstanding historical museum housed in an immaculately restored estancia; Che Guevara spent much of his adolescence in the town.
-A high mountain pass cuts through the natural barrier of the sierras to the southwest of Córdoba.
-It leads to the generally more placid resorts of the Traslasierra, a handsome valley in western Córdoba Province, and some stunning scenery in the lee of Cerro Champaquí, which is easily climbed from the pretty village of San Javier.
-Along this route lies Córdoba Province’s only national park, the Quebrada del Condorito, whose dramatic, often misty ravines provide an outstanding breeding site for the magnificent condor and a habitat for a number of endemic species.